 Moreover Elihu answered and said,

-Hear my words, ye wise men; and give ear unto me, ye that have knowledge.

-For the ear trieth words, as the palate tasteth meat.

-Let us choose for us that which is right: let us know among ourselves what is good.

-For Job hath said, I am righteous, and God hath taken away my right:

-Notwithstanding my right I am accounted a liar; my wound is incurable, though I am without transgression.

-What man is like Job, who drinketh up scorning like water?

-Which goeth in company with the workers of iniquity, and walketh with wicked men.

-For he hath said, it profiteth a man nothing that he should delight himself with God.

-Therefore hearken unto me, ye men of understanding: far be it from God, that he should do wickedness; and from the Almighty, that he should commit iniquity.

-For the work of a man shall he render unto him, and cause every man to find according to his ways.

-Yea, of a surety, God will not do wickedly, neither will the Almighty pervert judgment.

-Who gave him a charge over the earth? or who hath disposed the whole world?

-If he set his heart upon man, if he gather unto himself his spirit and his breath;

-All flesh shall perish together, and man shall turn again unto dust.

-If now thou hast understanding, hear this: hearken to the voice of my words.

-Shall even one that hateth right govern? and wilt thou condemn him that is just and mighty?

-Is it fit to say to a king, Thou art vile? or to nobles, Ye are wicked?

-How much less to him that respecteth not the persons of princes, nor regardeth the rich more than the poor? for they all are the work of his hands.

-In a moment they die, even at midnight; the people are shaken and pass away, and the mighty are taken away without hand.

-For his eyes are upon the ways of a man, and he seeth all his goings.

-There is no darkness, nor shadow of death, where the workers of iniquity may hide themselves.

-For he needeth not further to consider a man, that he should go before God in judgment.

-He breaketh in pieces mighty men in ways past finding out, and setteth others in their stead.

-Therefore he taketh knowledge of their works; and he overturneth them in the night, so that they are destroyed.

-He striketh them as wicked men in the open sight of others;

-Because they turned aside from following him, and would not have regard to any of his ways:

-So that they caused the cry of the poor to come unto him, and he heard the cry of the afflicted.

-When he giveth quietness, who then can condemn? and when he hideth his face, who then can behold him? whether it be done unto a nation, or unto a man, alike:

-That the godless man reign not, that there be none to ensnare the people.

-For hath any said unto God, I have borne chastisement, I will not offend any more:

-That which I see not teach thou me: if I have done iniquity, I will do it no more?

-Shall his recompence be as thou wilt, that thou refusest it? for thou must choose, and not I: therefore speak what thou knowest.

-Men of understanding will say unto me, yea, every wise man that heareth me:

-Job speaketh without knowledge, and his words are without wisdom.
+Hear my words, ye wise men;

+And give ear unto me, ye that have knowledge.

+For the ear trieth words,

+As the palate tasteth food.

+- Let us choose for us that which is right: - Let us know among ourselves what is good.

+For Job hath said, I am righteous, And God hath taken away my right:

+Notwithstanding my right I am accounted a liar; My wound is incurable, though I am without transgression.

+What man is like Job,

+Who drinketh up scoffing like water,

+8 Who goeth in company with the workers of iniquity,

+And walketh with wicked men?

+- For he hath said, It profiteth a man nothing That he should delight himself with God. - Therefore hearken unto me, ye men of understanding:

+Far be it from God, that he should do wickedness.
+And from the Almighty, that he should commit iniquity.

+- 11 For the work of a man will he render unto him, And cause every man to find according to his ways. - Yea, of a surety, God will not do wickedly, Neither will the Almighty pervert justice. - 13 Who gave him a charge over the earth?

+Or who hath disposed the whole world?

+14 If he set his heart upon himself,

+If he gather unto himself his spirit and his breath:

+All flesh shall perish together, And man shall turn again unto dust.

+- If now thou hast understanding, hear this: Hearken to the voice of my words. - Shall even one that hateth justice govern?
+And wilt thou condemn him that is righteous and mighty?- - Him that saith to a king, Thou art vile, Or to nobles, Ye are wicked; - That respecteth not the persons of princes, Nor regardeth the rich more than the poor; For they all are the work of his hands. - In a moment they die, even at midnight; The people are shaken and pass away, And the mighty are taken away without hand. - For his eyes are upon the ways of a man, And he seeth all his goings. - There is no darkness, nor thick gloom, Where the workers of iniquity may hide themselves. - For he needeth not further to consider a man, That he should go before God in judgment. - He breaketh in pieces mighty men in ways past finding out,

+And setteth others in their stead.

+- Therefore he taketh knowledge of their works; And he overturneth them in the night, so that they are destroyed. - He striketh them as wicked men In the open sight of others; - Because they turned aside from following him, And would not have regard in any of his ways: - So that they caused the cry of the poor to come unto him,

+And he heard the cry of the afflicted.

+When he giveth quietness, who then can condemn?

+And when he hideth his face, who then can behold him?

+Alike whether it be done unto a nation, or unto a man:

+30 That the godless man reign not,

+That there be none to ensnare the people.

+- 31 For hath any said unto God,

+I have borne chastisement, I will not offend anymore:

+- 32 That which I see not teach thou me:

+If I have done iniquity, I will do it no more?

+33 Shall his recompense be as thou wilt, that thou refusest it?

+For thou must choose, and not I:

+Therefore speak what thou knowest.

+Men of understanding will say unto me,

+Yea, every wise man that heareth me:

+Job speaketh without knowledge,

+And his words are without wisdom.